mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 ## What does it do?

 * it __manages authentication state__, synchronizes it across tabs/windows
-* it __authenticates users__ against the application server, external providers etc.
+* it __authenticates users__ against the application's own server, external providers like Facebook etc.
-* it __enforces authentication__ for defined routes
-* it __authorizes server requests__
+* it __authorizes requests__ to the backend server
-* it provides a __simple customization API__
+* it has a simple customization API

 ## How does it work?

-Ember.SimpleAuth is built around the concept that __there is always an application session in whose context the user is using the application.
+Ember.SimpleAuth is built around the idea that __there is always an application session in whose context the user is using the application.
 This session can either be authenticated or not.__ Ember.SimpleAuth creates that session, provides functionality to authenticate and invalidate it and also has a set of mixins that provide default implementations for common scenarios like redirecting users to the login if they access a restricted page etc.

 __To enable Ember.SimpleAuth in an application, simply add a custom